heritai/ml_docker_flask/README.md

 docker run -p 5000:5000 flask-paq-app
 ```

 *   `docker run`: The command to start a Docker container.
 *   `-p 5000:5000`: Maps port 5000 on your host machine to port 5000 inside the container.
-This allows you to access the Flask API from your browser or other tools.
+This allows you to access the Flask API from your host machine's browser or other tools.
 *   `flask-paq-app`: The name of the Docker image to run.

 ## Accessing the API (After Running the Docker Container)